Macanijus/Medusa-Storefront/README.md

 * Enable users to choose the size before adding products to the cart.

-“*”Implement a shopping cart functionality to add and remove products.
+* Implement a shopping cart functionality to add and remove products.

-“*”Create a responsive layout for seamless user experience across devices.
+* Create a responsive layout for seamless user experience across devices.

-“*”I have enhanced the project by implementing an admin dashboard feature, which provides additional functionality and control for managing the online store.
+* I have enhanced the project by implementing an admin dashboard feature, which provides additional functionality and control for managing the online store.

 ### Project Details

-“*”Duration: 2 weeks
+* Duration: 2 weeks

-“*”Technology: React, Medusa Store API
+* Technology: React, Medusa Store API

-“*”Styling: Basic CSS
+* Styling: Basic CSS

 ### Challenges Faced